Find Affordable College Courses

 About 68% of the students majoring in communication and journalism at the school are women while 32% are male.

-Savannah College of Art and Design ranked #7 on this year’s Most Popular Communication & Journalism Master’s Degree Schools in the Southeast Region list.
-SCAD is a large private not-for-profit school located in the city of Savannah.
+Savannah College of Art and Design came in at #7 in this year’s edition of the Most Popular Communication & Journalism Master’s Degree Schools in the Southeast Region ranking.
+SCAD is a fairly large private not-for-profit school located in the city of Savannah.

 Of the 77 students majoring in communication and journalism at SCAD, 25% are male and 75% are female.